RalphHightower/blog/_posts/2026/04/2026-04-21-WannabeGovernorEngagesTribalismAsAttorneyGeneral.md

 Hi, this is Ralph Hightower from Chapin.
 My allegiance is to America – Country Over Party.
 I was an independent voter for decades, and I only voted straight‑ticket [Democrat](https://www.democrats.org/) in 2018 because, in my view, [Donald Trump](https://www.donaldjtrump.com/) corrupted the [Republican Party](https://www.gop.com/)’s values and normalized tribalism — dividing Americans into opposing camps.

 Now I see [Attorney General](https://www.scag.gov/) [Alan Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/) using similar tribal language, calling [Democrats](https://www.democrats.org/) “left‑leaning activists” in an official press release.
-[South Carolina](https://www.sc.gov/) governors average about 54.81% of the vote.
+[South Carolina](https://www.sc.gov/) governors average 54.81% of the vote over four election cycles.

 If he wants to be [governor](https://governor.sc.gov/), does he plan to serve all [South Carolinians](https://www.sc.gov/), or only the narrow majority that agrees with him?